Go ahead and share!

 #1.
 ZZQ Texas Craft Barbeque

-I said it the first time I ever came here, and I’ll say it again after trying many other BBQ joints around Richmond.
-ZZQ has the best BBQ in Richmond, and I’d put it on a list of the best Texas BBQ in the eastern United States.
+I said it the first time I ever came here, and I’ll say it again after trying many other Richmond BBQ joints.
+ZZQ has the best BBQ in Richmond.
+It might have the best BBQ in Virginia.
+And I’d even put it on a list of the best Texas BBQ in the eastern United States.

 Chris Fultz was born in Austin and raised outside Dallas before moving to Virginia to pursue a master’s degree at UVA.
 He was working as an architect in Richmond when he met and started dating Alex Graft in 2011, but BBQ had already been on his mind.
 Two years later, the two of them opened ZZQ Texas Craft Barbeque in Scott’s Addition.